 By Ritu Rana, Hatty Barthorp, Mary T Murphy and Alemayhu Beri

-Ritu Rana is a GOAL Nutrition Research Advisor (Management of At-risk Mothers and Infants under six months, MAMI).
-She has a PhD in nutrition (India) and a second Master’s in Nutrition for Global Health (UK).
-Ritu has been working on nutrition research for eight years and is also affiliated with the Indian Institute of Public Health Gandhinagar (IIPHG).
+Ritu Rana is a GOAL Nutrition Research Advisor (Management of At-risk Mothers and Infants under six months (MAMI)).
+She has a PhD in nutrition (India), a second Master’s Degree in Nutrition for Global Health (UK) and eight years’ experience working in nutrition research.

 Hatty Barthorp is a GOAL Global Nutrition Advisor.
 She has worked on emergency, transitional and development programmes for 18 years.